Illinois Vital Records

 The Illinois Department of Public Health’s Division of Vital Records requires all applicants to verify their identity with a valid, government-issued photo ID.
 This can be a driver’s license, a state-issued photo ID, or a passport.
 If your ID expires in less than six months, you may submit it with an additional secondary form of ID.
 If your ID expired more than six months ago or you do not have it, you must submit two secondary forms of identification.

-What Documents Are Required to Order Vital Records in Illinois?
+What Documents Are Required to Order Illinois Vital Records?

 The IDPH: Division of Vital Records defines specific criteria for each certificate type and personal circumstance, and each county may also define particular criteria.
-Check the eligibility conditions and requirements to confirm you are authorized before requesting replacement birth, death, and marriage certificates in Illinois.
+Check the eligibility conditions and requirements to confirm you are authorized before requesting replacement IL vital records.

 Certificate Required Information ID Requirements Options Secondary IDs